dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 Minor-Embedding a NOT Gate
 --------------------------

-For simplicity, we first return to the NOT gate.
+For simplicity, first return to the NOT gate.
 The :ref:`not` example found that a NOT gate can be represented by a BQM in QUBO form with the following coefficients:

 >>> Q_not = {('x', 'x'): -1, ('x', 'z'): 2, ('z', 'x'): 0, ('z', 'z'): -1}

 Minor embedding maps the two problem variables x and z to the indexed qubits of the D-Wave QPU.
-Here we do this mapping ourselves.
+Here, do this mapping yourself.

 The next line of code looks at properties of the sampler.
-We select the first node, which on a QPU is a qubit, and print its adjacent nodes, i.e., coupled qubits.
+Select the first node, which on a QPU is a qubit, and print its adjacent nodes, i.e., coupled qubits.

 >>> print(sampler.adjacency[sampler.nodelist[0]])      # doctest: +SKIP
 {128, 4, 5, 6, 7}

-For the D-Wave 2000Q system the above code ran on, we see that the first available qubit is adjacent to qubit 4 and four others.
+For the D-Wave 2000Q system the above code ran on, you see that the first available qubit is adjacent to qubit 4 and four others.
 On an Advantage system with its Pegasus topology, you might see an output such as this:

 >>> print(sampler.adjacency[sampler.nodelist[0]])      # doctest: +SKIP
 {15}

-We can map the NOT problem's two linear coefficients and single quadratic coefficient, :math:`q_1=q_2=-1` and :math:`q_{1,2}=2`, to biases on the D-Wave 2000Q's qubits 0 and 4 and coupling (0, 4).
+You can map the NOT problem's two linear coefficients and single quadratic coefficient, :math:`q_1=q_2=-1` and :math:`q_{1,2}=2`, to biases on the D-Wave 2000Q's qubits 0 and 4 and coupling (0, 4).
 The figure below shows a minor embedding of the NOT gate into the D-Wave 2000Q QPU unit cell (four horizontal qubits connected to four vertical qubits